-Clients without a formal management program will see an immediate savings of 12% – 15%.
+Clients without a formal management program will see an immediate savings of 12–15%.
 This savings is based on actual client experiences.
-The most significant area of savings is in the area of “Maverick” spend which is defined as spend in excess of current market rates.
-For example, if the market rate for a specific skill set is $65/hr., then all engagements of that skill set should be paid $65/hr.
-Without immediate visibility into your market rates, it is a certainty that you are paying higher rates.
-APRU’s key strength is visibility into all aspects of you contingent labor spend.
-Whether you manage the program or you take advantage of our Managed Services Program, you will immediately realize control, visibility, and savings.
+The most significant savings is in the area of "maverick" spend, which is defined as spending above current market rates.
+For example, if the market rate for a specific skill set is $65 per hour, then all engagements of that skill set should be paid $65 per hour.
+Without immediate visibility into the market rates, it is a certainty that you are paying higher rates.
+Our APRU technology's key strength is visibility into all aspects of your contingent labor spend.
+Whether you manage the program or take advantage of a Managed Services Program partner relationship, you will immediately realize control, visibility, and savings.

 What kinds of job types are secured through your system?

-Due to the system flexibility and ease of implementation and configuration, APRU supports all sizes of companies, types of jobs, and geographically disbursed corporations.
-Clients can also configure their supplier base to focus on certain job classifications and geographies to maximize participation.
-This flexibility makes APRU economical for requirements of any type.
+With the flexibility of the technology platform and the ease of implementation and configuration, APRU supports all sizes of companies, types of jobs, and geographically disbursed corporations.
+Clients can also configure their staffing supplier base to focus on specific job classifications and geographies to maximize participation.
+This flexibility makes APRU an economical choice for any type of requirements.

 How do you manage multiple locations?

 APRU controls and engages vendors by the skill sets they supply and the geographies they cover.
-This means that hiring managers at every location can have their own set of suppliers.
-While each location will have vendors who specialize in that location’s criteria, the client benefits in a centralized contracts management and rate stabilization program.
-Across the board, this increases productivity, reduces spend, and minimizes risk.
+This means that hiring managers at every location can have their own set of staffing vendors.
+In contrast, each site will have staffing vendors who specialize in that location's criteria, the client benefits, and the rate stabilization program.
+Across the board, this increases productivity, reduces spending, and minimizes risk.

 Do you accommodate "fixed bid" projects?

-Yes – Fixed bid or project based engagements are controlled by milestones rather than time.
-In these cases, the client is paying the vendor based on the completion of a segment of a project or a unit of time.
+Yes – Fixed bid or project-based engagements are controlled by milestones rather than time.
+In this case, the client pays the staffing vendor based on the completion of a segment of a project or a unit of time.
 In all cases, the payment is independent of the number of hours worked or the number of resources required to complete the milestone.

 How do you help me minimize risk?